bddicken/languages/loops/README.md

 ## Critique

-Soon after publication, whole benchmark approach was heavily criticized, and in particular, reference code above is considered to be contrived example that should't had be created in the first place.
+Soon after publication, the entire benchmark approach was heavily criticized.
+In particular, the reference code mentioned above is considered a contrived example that shouldn't have been created in the first place.

 - Language Performance Comparisons Are Junk https://www.youtube.com/watch?v=RrHGX1wwSYM